Best Free AI Newsletters in 2026 (10 With No Paywall)

 | Full coverage | The Rundown AI (daily) + Import AI (weekly) | 10 min/day + 15 min/week |

 Prompts Daily focuses specifically on prompt engineering and practical AI usage, with over 100,000 subscribers.
 It fills a gap that general AI news newsletters don't cover: daily tips on getting better results from ChatGPT, Claude, Gemini, and other AI tools.
-Every issue emphasizes prompts you can paste into a tool the same day.
+It is free with no paywall, and every issue emphasizes prompts you can paste into a tool the same day.

 If you use AI tools daily and want to level up your prompting skills, Prompts Daily is built for exactly that reader: